Evacuations underway in Mariupol; Pelosi visits Ukraine

 “All the leaders of the free world know what Russia has done to Mariupol.
 And Russia will not go unpunished for this,” Zelenskyy said in his nightly video address.
 He warned that Russia was “gathering additional forces for new attacks against our military in the east of the country.”

-Details about the scope of Saturday’s evacuations and the possibility of more to come Sunday were unclear given the number of parties involved in the negotiations and the volatile situation on the ground.

-The Russian Defense Ministry said a total of 46 people, a group of 25 and another numbering 21, were evacuated from areas near the Azovstal steel plant, the last defense holdout in Mariupol.
+The Russian Defense Ministry said a total of 46 people were evacuated from areas near the Azovstal plant.

-A top official with the Azov Regiment, the Ukrainian unit defending the steelworks, said Saturday that 20 women and children were evacuated from the plant.
-Civilians have sheltered in a maze of underground tunnels while the plant has been under siege.

-In a video posted on the regiment’s Telegram channel, regiment Deputy Commander Sviatoslav Palamar called for the evacuation of wounded Ukrainian fighters as well as civilians.
-“We don’t know why they are not taken away and their evacuation to the territory controlled by Ukraine is not being discussed,” he said.
+On Saturday, Ukrainian regiment Deputy Commander Sviatoslav Palamar called for the evacuation of wounded Ukrainian fighters as well as civilians.
+“We don’t know why they are not taken away and their evacuation to the territory controlled by Ukraine is not being discussed,” he said in a video posted on the regiment’s Telegram channel.

-An Associated Press journalist saw women and children arriving in Bezimenne, a village which is under the control of Moscow-backed separatists in eastern Ukraine, accompanied by U.N. and Red Cross representatives.
-The U.N. has not confirmed that people were able to leave Mariupol on Saturday.

-The Mariupol City Council said an evacuation might happen Sunday afternoon.
-It was not clear whether the effort was related to the U.N. one.

-Elsewhere in Ukraine’s eastern Donbas region, about 20 older adults and children clutching bags along with their dogs and cats boarded a minivan Saturday in the town of Lyman, where at least half the population has fled Russian shelling, The van, marked with a sign reading “evacuation of children” in Ukrainian, sped off toward the city of Dnipro as explosions were heard in the distance.

-“The liberators have come and have freed us from what?
-Our lives?” said Nina Mihaylenko, a professor of Russian language and literature, referring to the Russian forces.

-Undeterred by air raid sirens and warnings to shelter at home, people in the southeastern city of Zaporizhzhia visited cemeteries Sunday, when Ukrainians observed the Orthodox Christian day of the dead.
+Undeterred by air raid sirens and warnings to shelter at home, people in the southeastern city of Zaporizhzhia visited cemeteries Sunday, when Ukrainians observe the Orthodox Christian day of the dead.

 “If our dead could rise and see this, they would say, ‘It’s not possible, they’re worse than the Germans,’” Hennadiy Bondarenko, 61, said while marking the day with his family at a picnic table among the graves.
 “All our dead would join the fighting, including the Cossacks.”